Explore the story of Sudeley’s history and the prominent characters who have visited or lived at the Castle in our Exhibitions

 Katherine Parr Exhibitions

 Rare copies of original books written by Katherine Parr, the first queen to have her own work published, are displayed in an exhibition to celebrate this remarkable queen.
-Her love letters to Thomas Seymour and the eye-witness account of the discovery of her body at Sudeley in 1782 together with items taken from her tomb will begin to illustrate the Dr David Starkey film ‘The Life and Loves of Katherine Parr, Queen of England and Mistress of Sudeley’ are shown in the exhibition and no visit would be complete without a visit to her tomb in St Mary’s Church.
+The exhibition also features her love letters to Thomas Seymour and the eye-witness account of the discovery of her body at Sudeley in 1782.
+These, together with items taken from her tomb, help to illustrate Dr David Starkey’s film ‘The Life and Loves of Katherine Parr, Queen of England and Mistress of Sudeley’, which is shown alongside the exhibition.
+The crowning glory of a trip to Sudeley is visiting Katherine Parr’s tomb in St Mary’s Church – Sudeley is notable for being the only private castle to have a queen buried in its grounds.

 Six Wives at Sudeley